indigo-dc/synergy-doc/doc/admin.md

   -t <TTL>, --ttl <TTL>
 ```

-The following examples show how to use the project commands (list, add, set, show, remove):
+The following examples show how to use the project sub-commands (list, add, set, show, remove):

 ```
 # synergy project list